katebowie/virasept/README.md

 Outside of the raw data, the processed data is as follows:
 * CSV with metadata including colony counts from culture data --> [meta_deidentified](https://github.com/katebowie/virasept/blob/main/meta_deidentified.csv)
+* <i>The remaining processed data files are too big for github.
+We are in the process of hosting them on a different website and will update ASAP</i>
 * shotgun metagenomic data from 119 biofilm samples
 * shotgun metagenomic data from 2 positive controls (mock community from Zymo)
 * shotgun metagenomic data from 2 negative controls